 Stops 27-34: The East Coast Whirlwind

 At this point in the tour, I overextended myself: eight appearances in the next seven days, with at least four hours of driving each day.
-An all-day workshop in Bethesda was followed by a “Starts Here!” reading in Baltimore (hosted by one of my literary heroes, Jen Michalski) that same evening; then a workshop for Richmond Young Writers (with a stop for lunch on the way with my old college buddy Rob Glover); an evening workshop for Charlotte Lit (the most pleasant surprise of the tour, thanks to directors Kathie Collins and Paul Reali, with a surprise visit from my childhood friend Nancy Manto); a book-club visit in Atlanta filled with friendship, love, and a birthday cake (hosted by my former babysitter Janice—and two of her sisters, Diane and Joanne, showed up as well), preceded by a drink with former-students-now-besties Reniece and Ashleigh; an overnight in Raleigh with another old college buddy, Chris Ford; a lunchtime reading at the Pack Memorial Library in Asheville; a reading back in Richmond (with the wonderful Cheryl Pallant) followed by beers with more college buddies; and all of it ended with a great reading in Charlottesville with the aforementioned best buddy Jim Seitz.
+Following one of the best dinner experiences of my life (with two of my best friends from high school, Matt Fine and Garrett White, with their beautiful families), I taught an all-day workshop the next morning in Bethesda, and that was followed that evening by a “Starts Here!” reading in Baltimore (hosted by one of my literary heroes, Jen Michalski); then a workshop for Richmond Young Writers (with a stop for lunch on the way with my old college buddy Rob Glover); an evening workshop for Charlotte Lit (the most pleasant surprise of the tour, thanks to directors Kathie Collins and Paul Reali, with a surprise visit from my childhood friend Nancy Manto); a book-club visit in Atlanta filled with friendship, love, and a birthday cake (hosted by my former babysitter Janice—and two of her sisters, Diane and Joanne, showed up as well), preceded by a drink with former-students-now-besties Reniece and Ashleigh; an overnight in Raleigh with another old college buddy, Chris Ford; a lunchtime reading at the Pack Memorial Library in Asheville; a reading back in Richmond (with the wonderful Cheryl Pallant) followed by beers with more college buddies; and all of it ended with a great reading in Charlottesville with the aforementioned best buddy Jim Seitz.
 I wasn’t originally planning on scheduling all those appearances—the original plan was that Cynthia and I would spend some time with Jim and Patty, and then go to Virginia Beach for a day or two—but once I knew Cynthia wouldn’t be accompanying me on that part of the tour, I figured what the hell, I might as well book some more readings.
 But by the end, I was exhausted, and was looking at a 24-hour drive back to Colorado early the next morning.